tomasrubin/specsimfts/README.md

 The functions arguments and outputs are documented within the package.
 Run for example `?CKL_simulate` to see the documentation.

-See below on guidence on how to run the demos and to read their description.

 ## Installation